Ubisoft explores how blockchain games can help players

 The summit is organized by B2Extend, a company that was part of our startup incubation process at Station F here in Paris.
 As a member of the advisory board, I can say that this is one of the only high-level events bringing together gaming and blockchain.
 The whole ecosystem will be there to discuss challenges and things that will be coming in the future.

 GamesBeat: I’ve run into a couple of different kinds of startups in blockchain related to games.
 One is games like CryptoKitties, where they can verify the uniqueness and authenticity of a digital asset or a game character using blockchain.
-Game assets can be more collectible, and also more portable across worlds.
+Game assets can be more collectible and also more portable across worlds.
 The other common application has to do with secure and transparent account management for online games.
 You can verify that someone is who they say they are and protect their privacy at the same time.
 Those are some big applications for games, but I wonder if you see other categories of innovation for games that you also see.

 Puck: I totally agree.
 We’re connected with CryptoKitties.
 We organized a hackathon with them in June, and one of the jury members was from here.
 We’ve also featured some Rabbids kitties that were a participation gift for the winners of the hackathon.
 What we call a “nontraditional token,” it’s a new proposition of value for players.
 The tokenization of assets like in-game items allows players to have true ownership.
-We can attach metadata to those tokens to be able to handle provenance, and with provenance — the history of a token, its creation and its ownership — we can make them more valuable to players.
+We can attach metadata to those tokens to be able to handle provenance, and with provenance — the history of a token, its creation, and its ownership — we can make them more valuable to players.

 We can also look at things like interoperability between games.
 Some startups, like B2Extend for example, are already experimenting with that interoperability.
 A token is just an ID on a blockchain.
-It might be connected to an in-game asset in one game, but potentially it could be connected to two or more assets in different games.
+It might be connected to an in-game asset in one game, but potentially, it could be connected to two or more assets in different games.
 It would allow a level of involvement for players that’s very different from what we have now.

 We can also think about using blockchain to reduce toxicity.
 During our hackathon in June, we had the chance to have a team thinking about that — how to reduce toxicity in gaming communities with blockchain.
 There were some interesting reflections on that subject.